Vagenas7119/aSDMs/README.md

 ### Start of Tutorial
 # aSDMs :: Aquatic Species Distribution Models - Tutorial

 This tutorial demonstrates a workflow for building aquatic Species Distribution Models (aSDMs) using occurrence data and environmental predictors.
 In this exercise, we provide a computational-light exercise with seven random species that demonstrates our methodology step-by-step, by implementing the pre-constrained h5 climate aSDMs, thus making it accessible for readers to replicate and explore.
-To download the repository which includes all the required files for the toy problem execution download from: https://saco.csic.es/s/Co8WNBa323ft3Qi.
+To download the repository which includes all the required files for the demo execution download from: https://saco.csic.es/s/Co8WNBa323ft3Qi.

 ## Step 0 :: Required Packages
 ```r